tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 ---
-title: "Towards Interactive Datascience in Haskell<br/>Harnessing the Power of Jupyterlab"
+title: "Towards Interactive Datascience in Haskell:<br/>Harnessing the Power of Jupyterlab"
 author: Matthias Meschede
 ---

 ## Introduction ##

-Haskell and Data science - on first sight a perfect match: native function composition, lazy execution, fast execution times, and lots of code checks. sounds like ingredients for highly scalable, production ready data transformation pipelines.
+Haskell and data science - on first sight a perfect match: native function composition, lazy execution, fast execution times, and lots of code checks.
+These sound like ingredients for highly scalable, production-ready data transformation pipelines.
 What is missing then?
 Why is Haskell not widely used in data science?

-One of the reasons is that Haskell misses a standardized data environment, comparable to Python with its defacto standard library set: `numpy`, `pandas`, `scikit-learn` form the backbone and many other well-supported wrapped libraries such as `keras` and `tensorflow` are easily accessible.
-The libraries are distributed with easy-to-use package managers and explained in a plethora of tutorials, stackoverflow questions and example jupyter notebooks.
-Most problems from beginner to advanced level can be solved by adapting and combining these existing solutions.
+One of the reasons is that Haskell lacks a standardized data processing environment.
+For example, Python has a *de facto* standard library set, with `numpy`, `pandas` and `scikit-learn` forming the backbone, and many other well-supported specialized libraries such as `keras` and `tensorflow` being easily accessible.
+These libraries are distributed with easy-to-use package managers and explained in a plethora of tutorials, Stack Overflow questions and example Jupyter notebooks.
+Most problems from beginner to advanced levels can be solved by adapting and combining these existing solutions.
+In this post we talk about Jupyter and its Haskell kernel.

+## Jupyter and exploratory data analysis ##

-For those who don't know it: Project Jupyter revolves around a messaging protocol that standardizes interactions with little programs called 'kernels'.
+For those who don't know it, Project Jupyter revolves around a messaging protocol that standardizes interactions between *kernels* and *frontends*.
-A 'kernel' can be thought of as a REPL (Read–Eval–Print-Loop) that receives code messages from the user and responds with rich media messages.
-A frontend can immediately render the rich media response as text, images, videos or small applications.
+A kernel can be thought of as a REPL (Read–Eval–Print-Loop) that receives code messages from the user and responds with rich media messages.
+A frontend can render responses from a kernel as text, images, videos or small applications.
+Kernels for many different languages exist, like Python, Haskell, R, C++, Julia, etc, and since the protocol is language agnostic, server applications can start any language kernel, and frontends can send messages to and render the answers from any kernel.

-Explorative data analysis, largely turns around such a rich media dialogue: test different algorithms (expressed as short code snippets) and visualize the result with images or other comprehensive visualization techniques.
-A longer dialogue with the kernel can be assembled into a notebook.
-A notebook interlaces text, code and media elements and can be used as a human readable report (such as this blogpost).
-Notebooks and the associated workflow have become one of the most popular ways for exploration and communication of data.
+These characteristics are important for exploratory data analysis since it largely turns around a dialogue between code and rich media.
+One tests different algorithms (expressed as short code snippets) and visualizes the results with images or other comprehensive visualization techniques.
+Longer dialogues with the kernel, with multiple steps, can be assembled into a notebook.
+Since notebooks interlace explanatory text, code and media elements, they can also be used as human-readable reports (such as this blogpost).
+Given these characteristics, notebooks and their associated workflows became one of the most popular ways for the exploration and communication of data.

-A large software ecosystem has evolved around the Jupyter messaging protocol.
-Kernels in many different languages exist (Python, Haskell, R, C++, Julia, ...).
-Server applications can launch kernels via web-browsers locally or for thousands of users on cloud-services.
-Frontends such as REPL consoles, notebooks, or desktop applications allow users to interact with the kernels.
-These Jupyter applications are language agnostic, i.e. a server application can start any language kernel in the same way, and a frontend can send messages to any language kernel in the same way and render their rich media messages.

 ## Conversations with a Jupyter kernel ##

-IHaskell is the name of the Jupyter Haskell-kernel.
+IHaskell is the name of the Jupyter kernel for Haskell.
 It contains a little executable `ihaskell` that can receive messages in the Jupyter protocoll (via ZeroMQ for those who know it), and responds with messages once executed.
-Here is a little dialogue with `ihaskell`: We send the following code snippet to `ihaskell` and display the result below.
+Here is a little dialogue with `ihaskell`: we send the following code snippet to `ihaskell` and display the result below.